dthoma6/deltaB/README.md

-With this code, we examine the size of $\nabla \cdot B$ and outer surface boundary integrals in estimating the surface magnetic field from magnetohydrodynamic (MHD) simulations.
-Maxwell’s equations tell us
-$\nabla \cdot B = 0$, which may be violated due to numerical error.
+With this code, we examine the size of $\nabla \cdot B$ and outer surface boundary integrals in estimating the surface magnetic field from MHD simulations.
+Maxwell’s equations tell us $\nabla \cdot B = 0$, which may be violated due to numerical error.
 Various MHD models use different techniques to limit $\nabla \cdot B$.
 Analyses of MHD simulations typically assume $\nabla \cdot B$ errors are small.
 Similarly, analyses commonly use the Biot-Savart Law and magnetospheric current density estimates from MHD simulations to determine the magnetic field at a specific point on Earth.
 This calculation frequently omits the surface integral over the outer boundary of the simulation volume that the Helmholtz decomposition theorem requires.
 This code uses MHD simulation results to estimate the magnitudes of the $\nabla \cdot B$ and outer boundary integrals compared to Biot-Savart estimates of the magnetic field on Earth.

 For examining results from magnetospheric contributions, the major components are: